jundalisay/spblist/content/en/material/ufo.md

 An example of channeled information is the Quran which was channeled* through the Prophet Mohammad.

-> *Such information can only come from 3 sources: ex-physical being in spirit form, Elemental, or alien.
-Because of Its errors in astrophysics, we speculate that Allah is an Elemental of a much higher level than Jinns.
+{{< n n="*Such information can only come from 3 sources: ex-physical being in spirit form, Elemental, or alien.
+Because of Its errors in astrophysics, we speculate that Allah is an Elemental of a much higher level than Jinns." >}}

 Material Superphysics validates its principles and technology proposals by comparing them with advanced alien races.